Wuzhou Guangxi, China Travel Guide

 A simple "Nǐ hǎo" (Hello) is a polite and sufficient greeting.
 Handshakes are widespread in formal settings.

-Casual attire is generally acceptable to wear every day.
+Casual attire is for the most part acceptable for daily wear.
 Tipping is not customary or expected.

 Generally acceptable to photograph in public spaces.
-Always seek permission before taking close-portrait photos.
+Always ask for permission before taking close-portrait photos.

 Wuzhou is a conservative city.
 Public displays of affection are less common.
 Women traveling alone are generally safe.

-Plan for seamless changes at air terminals and during transfers.
+Plan for fluid changes at air terminals and during transfers.

 Ensure your travel documents are ready and you understand local entry requirements.